 The Bottom Line

-Many consider L-cystine and its analog, L-cysteine, leading supplements supporting memory and cognition, heart health, lung health, skin health and the immune system.
-Those recovering from surgery may especially benefit from taking them.
-Although strong evidence supports the efficacy of these supplements on health, the scientific community warmly encourages further research into them.
+Many consider L-cystine and its cousin, L-cysteine, leading supplements supporting memory and cognition, heart health, lung health, skin health and the immune system.
+Those recovering from surgery may also significantly benefit from taking them.
+Cysteine and cystine are very similar.
+One can turn one into the other and vice versa.